mwclient/mwclient/docs/source/development/index.rst

 ===========

 Mwclient development is coordinated at https://github.com/mwclient/mwclient.
 Patches are very welcome.
-There's currently no chat room or mailing list for the project, but don't hesitate to use the issue tracker at GitHub for general discussions.
+If there's something you want to discuss first, we have a `Gitter chatroom <https://gitter.im/mwclient/mwclient>`_.

 Development environment
 -----------------------